DhruvPareek/HIllTalkV2/README.md

 -Display overall average rating and average rating of each attribute next to each facility
     -For example, for Saxon we should display next to it the average overral rating, average cleanliness rating, average noisiness rating, etc.

--Have login information(whether signed in or out and email signed in with) at the top right of the page at all times
+-Have login information(whether signed in or out and email signed in with) at the top right of the page at all times + sign out button

 HillTalk